ether/etherpad-lite/doc/api/http_api.md

 ## API Methods

-The terms in the curved brackets ve to be appended at the end of the request.
+The terms in the curved brackets have to be appended at the end of the request.
 The API method `deleteGroup(groupID)` in cURL it looks like:

-`	curl "http:/pad.domain/api/<version>/deleteGroup?apikey=<API-key>&groupID=g.s8oes9dhwrvt0zif&"`
+   `curl "http:/pad.domain/api/<version>/deleteGroup?apikey=<API-key>&groupID=g.s8oes9dhwrvt0zif&"`

 ### Groups
 Pads can belong to a group.
 The padID of grouppads is starting with a groupID like g.asdfasdfasdfasdf$test